How to look after your Spa or Hot Tub

 Calcium Hardness: is the measure of how hard or soft the water is which varies depending on the levels of minerals particularly calcium.
 If the calcium levels are lower than 100mg/l then we suggest using a calcium raiser such as AquaSPArkle Spa Hardness Plus.
-However if you have high levels of calcium this can lead to scale build up within your pipes and on the spa surface which can lead to problems, therefor we recommend using AquaSPArkle Spa ScaleAway.
+However, if you have high levels of calcium this can lead to scale build up within your pipes and on the spa surface which can lead to problems, therefore we recommend using AquaSPArkle Spa ScaleAway.

 Total Alkalinity: is the measurement of the spa waters ability to resist changes in ph levels.
 If the total alkalinity levels are low then your ph levels may fluctuate which will make it difficult to keep the ideal level, we recommend TA Plus.
-If the level is high then the ph levels will be difficult to manage and change and may lead to an constant increase in the ph level for this we recommend seeking professional help.
+If the level is high then the ph levels will be difficult to manage and change and may lead to a constant increase in the ph level for this we recommend seeking professional help.

 The two most common forms of sanitiser are Chlorine and Bromine, a sanitise is used to kill bacteria and keep your spa water safe for harmful pathogens.
 Chlorine and Bromine come is tablet and granule form.
-Many people prefer granules for ease of application and dose rate flexibility, however tablets when used correctly provide constant dosing levels.
+Many people prefer granules for ease of application and dose rate flexibility, however, tablets when used correctly provide constant dosing levels.

 Oxidise you water

-A weekly clean along the water line to remove any debris that may be stuck such as sun tan lotions or cosmetics is suggested to keep your spa looking nice and clean.
+A weekly clean along the water line to remove any debris that may be stuck such as suntan lotions or cosmetics is suggested to keep your spa looking nice and clean.
 Regular cleaning varies depending on your lifestyle but quarterly is our usual service increments.
 AquaSPArkle surface cleaner is a great product to use offering a gentle but deep clean, leaving your tub like new.

-As mentioned above a deep clean including a drain down and refill is usually done every quarter.
+As mentioned above a deep clean including a drain down and a refill is usually done every quarter.
 This is a great time to use a Hot Tub Flush to clean pipes and remove any build up.
 Sometimes your water can become stale as it absorbs soluble materials and will need a drain and refill more often but this will only happen if it is used more than usual.

-If you leave your hot tub empty for a long period of time we recommend a high level of sanitiser to make sure all pipes, surfaces and jet are sterilised and clean.
+If you leave your hot tub empty for a long period of time we recommend a high level of sanitiser to make sure all pipes, surfaces, and jet are sterilised and clean.